google/WebFundamentals/src/site/documentation/multi-device-layouts/rwd-fundamentals/index.markdown

 pixels and device independent pixels regardless of device orientation, and allows the page to take advantage of the full landscape width.

-{% include modules/remember.liquid list=page.remember.use-commas %}
+{% include modules/remember.liquid inline="True" list=page.remember.use-commas %}

 ### Ensure an accessible viewport